 Photo: Paleo Green Bean Casserole / Fed + Fit

 This cauliflower casserole is the perfect addition to your holiday table.
-It’s easy to make and, while coconut milk gives it a creamy, decadent texture, it’s good for you, too!
-Make sure to use grass-fed beef or turkey bacon instead of the pork variety!
+It’s easy to make, and while it has a creamy, decadent texture, it’s good for you, too!

 Photo: Paleo Sausage, Apple, and Cranberry Stuffing / Paleo Newbie